by Logan Finney, Idaho Reports

 Branden Durst, a former state senator and current candidate for superintendent of public instruction, gave the first testimony at the Meridian meeting.
 He told the commission that the C02 map would give the rest of the state “a fighting chance” to elect a representative who does not live in the Treasure Valley.

 The last two Representatives elected from the first congressional district, Russ Fulcher and Raúl Labrador, are from the Treasure Valley.
-The second congressional district’s Mike Simpson lives in Idaho Falls.
+The second congressional district’s Mike Simpson is from eastern Idaho.

 Some attendees at the Boise meeting argued that urban interests in the Treasure Valley and Twin Falls would be better served by their own congressional seat, as shown in map C02.